Allyooop/muskox/method.md

 end
 ```

 Awesome.
-The ```group``` keyword allocates the following things into specific grouos degined in your rails environments, with the defaults being :development, :test and :production.
+The ```group``` keyword allocates the following things into specific groups designated in your rails environments, with the defaults being :development, :test and :production.

 > further explanation